Green's function for cut points of chordal SLE attached with boundary arcs: Introduction and Main Result

 Theorem \ref{Main-thm} does not immediately imply the convergence of the original limit (\ref{Green-original}), which motivated this paper.
 We made the problem easier by adding two marked boundary points.
 One approach to attack the original problem is to add two more marked boundary points, which means that the attached boundary arcs do not share end points.
-In that case the formula of the Green's function is expected to be much more complicated.
+In that case the formula of the Green's function is expected to be {a multivariable special function}.